Modern application platforms vs traditional development: which one actually costs less?

 Initial buildMost flexible, usually slower to deliverFaster for known workflows and CRUD-heavy systems

-Change cost over timeHigher—most changes require engineering workLower—many changes are model/configuration driven
+Change cost over timeHigher—most changes require engineering workLower—many changes are model, rules, or configuration driven

 Maintenance effortEngineering-heavy over the long runLower for business-rule changes; targeted code where needed

-Governance and complianceStrong if designed wellStrong when the platform supports roles/auditability
+Governance and complianceStrong if designed wellStrong when the platform supports roles, auditability, and controlled changes

 Audit trail and permissionsCustom work (varies by implementation)Often built-in or easier to implement consistently